Understanding Final Expense Insurance

 What Makes Final Expense Insurance Different

 Final expense insurance differs from regular life insurance in several key ways.
-The coverage amounts are significantly smaller, ranging from $5,000 to $50,000, compared to traditional policies that often provide $100,000 or more.
+The coverage amounts are significantly smaller, ranging from $5,000 to $50,000, compared to traditional term policies that often provide $100,000 or more.
 This makes final expense insurance more affordable for seniors on fixed incomes.

 How Final Expense Insurance Works

 When you purchase a final expense policy, you pay fixed monthly premiums that never increase throughout your lifetime.
 Upon your death, your beneficiaries receive a lump sum payment that they can use for any purpose, though it's primarily intended for funeral and burial costs.
+Many policies also build modest cash value that you can borrow against in emergencies, similar to a traditional whole life insurance policy.

 Simplified Issue vs. Guaranteed Issue Policies